jailbirt/theeye-docs/usertypes.md

 To Create or modify users, go to _Settings_ from the left menu and then go to _Members_ section.
 ![](images/user_members.jpg)

-When you invite a new user, you will be prompted to select the user type (admin/user/viewer/manager).
-You can always change the user's credential at any time.
+When you invite a new user, you will be prompted to select the user's credential type(admin/user/viewer/manager).
+You can always change the user's credential type at any time.
 The user account must be activated by the activation link sent by email.